 Parent Ex Machina – This is when a mother or fatherly figure swoops in to save the day, much as a god did in old dramas.
 This is an absolute no-no in writing fiction for children.
 Cheryl Klein advises in her book Second Sight, if you find yourself with a plot that a child wouldn’t be able to solve because of their age, you can do something to fix it: Turn the unsolvable plot into a subplot while giving the child protagonist more autonomy in the main plot.
 Children must be the fully fledged protagonists of their own stories.

 Team Dad – More often than not the disciplinarian, lead-by-example-kind of character in contrast to the warm, nurturing tendencies of a Team Mom.
 The Team Dad is almost always the oldest member of The Team and if he isn’t The Leader, then he’s definitely The Mentor, and in family-based teams, he is the father (or at least the big brother) of at least one member.
 This character doesn’t have to be an actual Dad and doesn’t actually have to be male — though usually is.
 A good example from kidlit is Julian from the Famous Five series, or Dick from The Faraway Tree series — Enid Blyton loved Team Dad boys.
+Open page one of The Wishing Chair and highlight the mansplaining dished out to Molly from her brother, who looks the same age as she is.

 Veteran Dad – Park’s father from Eleanor & Park.
 The gay dad across the road in American Beauty.